 Trust accounts allow for employers to automatically deposit a portion of the child’s earnings into a trust account, much as adults might get a deposit into their social security account.
 Usually the amount is 15%.

-Some states require ALL performers to abide by this law (California being one) while others (New Mexico, Louisiana and Canadian British Columbia for example) establish an earning limit before the Coogan law goes into effect.
+Some states require ALL performers to abide by this law while others (New Mexico, Louisiana and Canadian British Columbia for example) establish an earning limit before the Coogan law goes into effect.
 That way, low earners like background performers won’t be subject to the law.
 California discovered their “day one dollar one” law was a bad idea since it included background players where the cost vs. benefit just wasn’t there.
 California passed a corrective law in 2013.